Dame Maria Gordon (neé Ogilvie)

 Science remained her first passion and she has been called the most productive female field geologist of her era.

-You can see items relating to Dame Maria Gordon in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Dame Maria Gordon featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.